 The three security services-confidentiality, integrity, and availability counter threats to the security of a system.
-Shirey [916] divides threats into four broad classes: disclosure, or unauthorized access to information; deception, or acceptance of false data; disruption, or interruption or prevention of correct operation; and usurpation, or unauthorized control of some part of a system.
+Shirey [1739] divides threats into four broad classes: disclosure, or unauthorized access to information; deception, or acceptance of false data; disruption, or interruption or prevention of correct operation; and usurpation, or unauthorized control of some part of a system.
 These four broad classes encompass many common threats.
 Because the threats are ubiquitous, an introductory discussion of each one will present issues that recur throughout the study of computer security.

-Snooping, the unauthorized interception of information, is a form of disclosure.
+Snooping or eavesdropping, the unauthorized interception of information, is a form of disclosure.
 It is passive, suggesting simply that some entity is listening to (or reading) communications or browsing through files or system information.
-Wiretapping, or passive wiretapping, is a form of snooping in which a network is monitored.
+Passive wiretapping is a form of snooping in which a network is monitored.
 (It is called "wiretapping" because of the "wires" that compose the network, although the term is used even if no physical wiring is involved.)
-Confidentiality services counter this threat.
+Confidentiality services seek to counter this threat.

 Modification or alteration, an unauthorized change of information, covers three classes of threats.
 The goal may be deception, in which some entity relies on the modified data to determine which action to take, or in which incorrect information is accepted as correct and is released.
 If the modified data controls the operation of the system, the threats of disruption and usurpation arise.
 Unlike snooping, modification is active; it results from an entity changing information.
-Active wiretapping is a form of modification in which data moving across a network is altered; the term "active" distinguishes it from snooping ("passive" wiretapping).
+Active wiretapping is a form of modification in which data moving across a network is altered, new data is injected, or parts of the data are deleted; the term "active" distinguishes it from snooping ("passive" wiretapping).
 An example is the man-in-the-middle attack, in which an intruder reads messages from the sender and sends (possibly modified) versions to the recipient, in hopes that the recipient and sender will not realize the presence of the intermediary.
-Integrity services counter this threat.
+Integrity services seek to counter this threat.

 Masquerading or spoofing, an impersonation of one entity by another, is a form of both deception and usurpation.
 It lures a victim into believing that the entity with which it is communicating is a different entity.
 For example, if a user tries to log into a computer across the Internet but instead reaches another computer that claims to be the desired one, the user has been spoofed.
-Similarly, if a user tries to read a file, but an attacker has arranged for the user to be given a different file, another spoof has taken place.
-This may be a passive attack (in which the user does not attempt to authenticate the recipient, but merely accesses it), but it is usually an active attack (in which the masquerader issues responses to mislead the user about its identity).
-Although primarily deception, it is often used to usurp control of a system by an attacker impersonating an authorized manager or controller.
-Integrity services (called "authentication services" in this context) counter this threat.
+Similarly, if a user tries to read a web page, but an attacker has arranged for the user to be given a different page, another spoof has taken place.
+This may be a passive attack (in which the user simply accesses the web page), but it is usually an active attack (in which the attacker issues responses dynamically to mislead the user about the web page).
+Although masquerading is primarily deception, it is often used to usurp control of a system by an attacker impersonating an authorized manager or controller.
+Integrity services (called "authentication services" in this context) seek to counter this threat.